 Pooling hi:profiles to enable such statistical analyses will be subject to the same privacy preserving techniques as for other personal data.

 The materials the hi:engine works with: data and information models; graphical libraries; methods for adapting information appropriate to the topic, the individual, medium and context.
 The components will likely follow the model-based UI distinctions of abstract, concrete and final interface.

 The hi:components and hi:profile will be described semantically, for optimal distribution and discovery in the case of the former.

 The cache of commonly used components, for reduced latency and for mesh / named data network availability.

 Depending on the parameters of the technology adoption model, a crypto-currency (hi:coin) may prove useful.
-Coin would flow from companies and other organized entities to Alice by way of payment for access to her HI (and potentially her personal data), and from Alice to developers by way of design bounties, and from developers to companies by way of developer remuneration in fiat currency.
+Coin would flow from companies and other organized entities to Alice by way of payment for access to her HI, and from Alice to developers by way of design bounties, and from developers to companies by way of developer remuneration in fiat currency.